icerpc/icerpc-docs/pages/docs/slice/language-guide/slice1-or-slice2.md

 A Slice file has always an associated encoding, which can be either Slice1 or Slice2.

+The encoding determines how the arguments and return values of operations defined in that file are encoded into streams of bytes.
+Slice supports two distinct and incompatible encoding formats: Slice1 and Slice2.
+The encoding process is described in the [Encoding](../encoding/main-features) section.

-This encoding determines the on the wire binary representation of your data.
-It also determines which syntax you can use in this file.
+The encoding of a Slice file also determines the syntax you can use in that file.
 For example, a `class` can only appear in a Slice1 file, while a `varint32` can only appear in a Slice2 file.

-The encoding of a Slice file can be specified with an encoding statement.
+You specify which encoding to use with the encoding statement.
 This statement (if present) must be the first statement in the file.
 For example:

 ```slice
 // Copyright (c) ACME Corp.